stefanofa/awesome/TOPICS.md

 *   [rokpiy/auto-commenter](https://github.com/rokpiy/auto-commenter) - A Claude skill that automatically posts personalized, authentic comments in your target communities.

-*   [browserbase/stagehand](https://github.com/browserbase/stagehand) - The AI Browser Automation Framework
+*   [browserbase/stagehand](https://github.com/browserbase/stagehand) - The SDK For Browser Agents

 *   [remorses/playwriter](https://github.com/remorses/playwriter) - Chrome extension to let agents control your browser.
 Runs Playwright snippets in a stateful sandbox.
 Available as CLI or MCP